Brett Lindstrom: 2015 session

 In the 2015 session of the Legislature, Lindstrom was appointed to the Banking, Commerce, and Insurance Committee, and to the Natural Resources Committee.
 He ran for the chair of the Nebraska Retirement Systems Committee, in defiance of an unwritten rule under which freshman legislators did not run for leadership posts, losing by a 24–25 vote to incumbent Jeremy Nordquist.
 The closeness of the vote was attributed in part to the influx of conservative senators after the 2014 election; Nordquist, a Democrat, had supported the Affordable Care Act and the proposal to expand Medicaid in Nebraska thereunder, and a 2014 referendum that increased the state's minimum wage.

+2022 Nebraska gubernatorial election

+Lindstrom, a state senator at the time, came in third for the Republican primary for the 2022 Nebraska gubernatorial election in a competitive race shaped by intra-party divisions and the influence of former President Donald Trump.
+His opponents included Charles Herbster, a businessman endorsed by Trump, and Jim Pillen, a University of Nebraska Regent backed by outgoing Governor Pete Ricketts.
+Ultimately, Pillen won the primary, defeating both Lindstrom and Herbster.

+2026 U.S. House election

+In July 2025, Lindstrom announced his candidacy in Nebraska's 2nd congressional district for the 2026 election.
+The seat is open following the planned retirement of incumbent Republican Don Bacon.

 Personal life

 In 2007, he married Leigh Ancona.
 The couple has three children.